ariqshaq/clbf-multi-robot-decentralized-control/README.md

 # **CLBF-Based Decentralized Safety Control with Conflict Resolution for Multi-Robot Systems**
-These are Video Animations for the Results of a Paper Titled:
+Video Animations for the Result of a Paper Titled:
 **_"CLBF-Based Decentralized Safety Control with Conflict Resolution for Multi-Robot Systems"_**

 # MAIN RESULT